Security & Privacy

 2. Review recent activity

-4. Enable 2FA if not already active
+4. Enable 2FA if not already active (coming soon)

-5. Report to administrators
+5. Report to me

 📚 Additional Resources